Yarmoshyk-PRO/jira-clone/readme.md

-# Export
+# Export/Import Epics, tasks and subtasks from a Jira project into a CSV file with the hierarchical
-Epics, tasks and subtasks from a Jira project into a CSV file with the hierarchical structure Epic → Task → Subtask.
+structure is `Epic` → `Task` → `Subtask`.

 Environment variables required:
 ```bash